 As there was still plenty of time until we needed to return to the airport we took a tram to the Botanical Gardens.
 There wasn’t much to see outdoors in mid winter but the large glasshouses contained a good selection of palms and cacti.

 We returned to the hotel to collect our luggage and then walked the short distance to the railway station to transfer back to the airport.
 Our Easyjet flight back to the UK was on time so we were soon on our way home.

-We enjoyed our city break in Geneva, the highlight being our day in the Alps.
-Geneva was a pleasant, small city to stay in but, of course, would look much more attractive in the summertime with boat trips and summer terrace cafes available.
+We had enjoyed our city break in Geneva, the highlight being our day in the Alps.
+Geneva was a pleasant, small city to stay in but of course would look much more attractive in the summertime with boat trips and summer terrace cafes available to enjoy.

 If you have enjoyed reading this post you may also be interested in the following: